 If someone says that they created something on an “auspicious election”, but they aren’t forthcoming about what that election actually was, they’re probably A. not a serious enough astrologer to be trusted to know it was, in fact, “auspicious”, or B. lying.
 And it’s a red flag.

-Similarly to the point above about showcasing the creation of hand-made items, if someone says they ritually crafted something, look for photographic or video evidence of the alleged working to show that was in fact the case.
+Similarly to the point above about showcasing the creation of hand-made items, if someone says they ritually crafted something, look for photographic or video evidence of the working on their socials or the product page to show that was truly the case.

 Big Follower Counts